 The way in which we look at ourselves, and our circumstances, dictates our attitude when faced with adversity.
 To jettison those negative thoughts, you may find it necessary to express your situation differently.
 When you rethink, or reframe, your adversity, it helps to move it into a context that is more favorable.

 This is not to make light of tragedy.
 It’s perfectly normal to be sad when we are immersed in a negative situation.
 That said, we do not need to let the crap moments produced by adversity sabotage our efforts to keep moving toward success.

-2. Growth Mindset—mentally strong leaders have a growth mindset that looks at success as hard work, learning, training, and having the grit to keep moving ahead even when faced with obstacles and roadblocks.
+Mentally strong leaders have a growth mindset that looks at success as hard work, learning, training, and having the grit to move ahead even when faced with obstacles and roadblocks.